wealthnorth.ca

 Median net worth by age

 Here is a breakdown of the median net worth based on the income of the major income recipient.
+Canada provides a net worth breakdown based on these five age groups.

 Age Group Median Net worth